Farhannovaal/farhannovaal/README.md

 ### <h1 align="center">Hi there 👋, welcome to my home.</h1>

-<h2 align="center">I am Farhan, a web developer.
+<h2 align="center">I am Farhan, a web developer and Software Quality Assurance.
 Nice to meet you; if you are interested, please contact me at:</h2>

 <div align="center" >
 <a href="https://mail.google.com/mail/u/0/?hl=en&tab=wm#inbox?